A Collection of Thoughts & Discoveries

 Now I just need to update this site to modernize it and make it mobile-friendly.
 So little time…

-If you’d like to use the calculator, you can go here and calculate ‘til you heart’s content.
-It’s labeled to suggest entering carat weight (for precision), but entering weight in grams is fine as well (but rounding may negatively affect accuracy).
+If you’d like to use the calculator, you can go here and calculate ‘til your heart’s content.
+It’s labeled to suggest entering carat weight (for precision), but entering weight in grams is fine as well (but rounding may negatively affect accuracy, depending upon your precision).
 Most important is to not mix units of measure.

 “Cisco switches to weaker hashing scheme, passwords cracked wide open.”